Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/macau-sar.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Banques : Mon-Fri 9 h à 17 h
+Dimanche : Mon-Fri 9 h à 17 h

 Mandarin : Mon-Fri 9 h à 17 h